 - Coverage dispute over $800,000 fire loss by landlord who applied for general liability and loss of business income coverages, but not for property coverage.
 The Court held that the property loss was not covered under the policy.

-- Arson defense involving restaurant in the North End of Boston where brother was charred in the commission of the arson.
+- Arson defense involving restaurant in the North End of Boston where brother was charged in the commission of the arson.
 Policyholder was successfully prosecuted for insurance fraud.

 - Defended class action over $25 million wrongful retention of premium under insurance policy.